Ramblings from a writers mind

 A mental image is a representation in a person’s mind of the physical world outside of that person.
 It is an experience that, on most occasions, significantly resembles the experience of perceiving some object, event, or scene, but occurs when the relevant object, event, or scene is not actually present to the senses.

 Common examples of mental images include daydreaming and the mental visualization that occurs while reading a book.

 According to psychologists and cognitive scientists, our experiences of the world are represented in our minds as mental images.
 These mental images can then be associated and compared with others and can be used to synthesize completely new images.

 Now that is clear, how much detail you add will depend, in part, on whether you are writing a short story or a novel, also much will depend on just how important this particular ‘scene’ is in the chapter or to the entire plot.

-As an example I will take the ‘drive that car’ from the above paragraph.
-In a short story like a flash fiction you will not have time to describe too much detail, (unless the car is the main character or a very pertinent feature).
+As an example, I will take the ‘drive that car’ from the above paragraph.
+In a short story like flash fiction, you will not have time to describe too much detail, (unless the car is the main character or a very pertinent feature).
 So something along this line would most probably suffice…..

 ‘The car came around the corner at high speed and pulled up next to me.
 The door opened and he called out my name’.

 That short sentence creates just enough imagery for you to transfer your thoughts to the reader as a visual image.
 That is enough for a very short piece where the writer has to ‘edit’ the work to the length of the story.

 However, unless the writer wishes to be vague in this instance, This sentence would not be suitable when writing a full-length novel where the detail is not only requisite but also allows the writer greater scope for creativity.
 Therefore I would suggest that the same scene would be written along these lines……